tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 His hands hit my wrists, then my shoulders, then the side of my neck.
 He was trying to push himself out, but there was nowhere for him to push against because I’d already leaned over him.
 The back of his head slid past my teeth, and then the tea glass dropped and broke against the floor.
 His body kicked hard enough that one heel struck the cabinet.
 The blue cabinet.
 The one I’d seen behind him for six months while he made coffee, while he leaned against the counter during video calls.
 His fingers grabbed my sweater and twisted the fabric.
 His knees buckled, and I went down with him, still holding him like I was comforting him.
 Nurturing him.

-His breath filled me, hot and panicked, and then his breath stopped.
+His breath filled me, hot and panicked, and then, finally, his breath stopped.
 I could feel the shape of him fighting me: his jaw, his throat, the hard line of his shoulders.
 My own throat widened around him with a slow ache, and my ribs opened in small clicks I felt more than heard.
 Ari’s hands weakened against me.
 One of them slid down my arm and caught at my sleeve like he was still trying to hold on to the version of me that had arrived in his apartment with flowers in her hand.

 There really wasn't any pain.
 There was only room.
 I stopped thinking in full thoughts.
 I remember the floor under my knees.
 I remember his sleeve bunched in my hand.
 I remember the sound his foot made against the cabinet when his leg kicked once and then stopped.